Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Theoretical Results

 \subsection{Square integrability of the weighted kernel}

 The theoretical justification for using an estimate of the regularization parameter $\lambda$ obtained from a down sampled set of data, and appropriately down sampled kernel matrix, relies primarily on the results on the SVE-SVD relationship discussed in Theorem~\ref{SVE-SVD}.
-We now discuss the impact of the left and right preconditioning of the matrix $A$ which results from replacing $A$ by $A=W^{1/2} A L^{-1}$ in \eqref{regform}.
+But as noted for \eqref{genregsoln} it is important to discuss the impact of the left and right preconditioning of the matrix $A$ which results from replacing $A$ by $A=W^{1/2} A L^{-1}$ in \eqref{regform}.
 For diagonal matrices $W$ and $L$ it is immediate that premultiplication by $W^{1/2}$ amounts to a row scaling and post multiplication by $L^{-1}$ to a column scaling.
 Consistent with the practical data we suppose that $W \approx C^{-1}$ for symmetric positive definite (SPD) matrix $C$.
-Then $C^{-1/2}$ is a sampling of a function $c(s)\ne 0$, by $C$ SPD and $L$ of a function $\ell(t)\ne 0$, by the invertibility of $L$.
+Then $C^{-1/2}$ is a sampling of a function $c(s)\ne 0$, by $C$ SPD, and $L$ the sampling of a function $\ell(t)\ne 0$, by the invertibility of $L$.
 The kernel is replaced by a weighted rational kernel $\tilde{H}(s,t)= H(s,t)/(c(s)\ell(t))$. \begin{theorem} For bounded functions $c(s)>c_0>0$ and $|\ell(t)|>\ell_0> 0$ defined on $\Omega_s$ and $\Omega_t$ respectively, the square integrability of the weighted kernel $\tilde{H}(s,t)=H(s,t)/(c(s)\ell(t))$ defined on $\Omega_s\times\Omega_t$ follows from the square integrability of $H$ on the same domain. \end{theorem} \begin{proof} The proof is immediate from

 \end{proof}